Magnetic Resonance Imaging (MRI) of the Spine and Brain

 images are of the brain and spine.
 MRI is used to help diagnose a health problem.

-The MRI machine is a large, tube-shaped machine that creates a strong magnetic field
+The MRI machine is large and tube-shaped.
+It creates a strong magnetic field around

-around the patient.
+you.
 Some look like narrow tunnels.
 Others are more open.
-This magnetic
+This magnetic field, along

-field, along with a radiofrequency, alters the hydrogen atoms' natural alignment in
+with a radiofrequency, alters the hydrogen atoms' natural alignment in the body.
+Computers

 MRI may be used instead of CT when organs or soft tissue are being studied.
 This is

 because bones don't obscure the images of organs and soft tissues, as does CT scanning.